Broken by suffering. Moved to action.

 Our story began in November 1979.
 Ron Post sat in his easy chair watching the nightly news.
 He watched scene after scene of suffering flash across the screen.
 The news was showing thousands of Cambodians trying to escape the Khmer Rouge by fleeing to Thailand.

 Ron watched as aid workers picked up a young girl’s body from a rice field.
 He looked across the room at his teenage daughter and thought, “What if she lived in Cambodia?
 Would anyone care about her?”

 Suddenly, a thought came to him as clearly as if someone had written it on a piece of paper.
-The idea: recruit a medical team to help refugees.
+The idea was to recruit a medical team to help refugees.

 Ron, a businessman without any medical experience, didn’t know how he was going to make it happen.
 Doubts filled his mind.

 Ron prayed for answers and doors began to open.
 He boldly took steps to put a team together.
 In two weeks’ time, a group of 28 volunteers were on their way to Thailand.

 That was the beginning of Northwest Medical Teams – now known as Medical Teams International.